AcGallo/Florencondia-MEGR-2157-Portfolio/docs/assignments/A11/index.md

-# A11 – Motor Selection
+# A11 – Motor Selection Design

 ## Objective